-Position the outer cable so that it runs in as smooth a line as possible from the cable entry cut-out in the console to the rudder pedal tab and then mark and drill the $5 \times 7/32$ " holes through the cable housing and into the console and rivet the cable housing (circled in green at right) to the console with 5 x 7/32" TLR rivets.
+Fit the notched saddle clamp over the outer rudder cable.
+Position the outer cable so that it runs in a smooth a line as possible from the cable entry cut-out in the console to the rudder pedal tab and then mark and drill the 2 x 3/16" holes through the clamp and console (circled in green at right).